|

 it may help an owner trying to find their dog in addition

 to physically searching the shelters.
-Another note: dogs

 found as strays by the police in Brooklyn do not necessarily

-go to the Brooklyn AC&C. Lots of times police will make
+go to the Brooklyn ACC.
+Lots of times police will make

-the trip to the Manhattan AC&C. Note - see the shelter
+the trip to the Manhattan ACC.
+Note - see the shelter

 list at bottom of this page.

-or look to the web or the list below for a rescue organization
+If the dog is a purebred, look to the web or the list below for a rescue organization

 devoted to that breed - they may well be able to foster